Agita Putāne, UNA magazine, February issue; Photo: Liene Pētersone; Style, MUAH: Signe Valtere

 - Edited on:

 The new series by Klimt02 offers space for questions, ideas, and discussions about galleries, artists and the current jewellery market.
-This is the second interview in a series of interviews with gallerists and art dealers from around the world.
+This is the fourth interview in a series of interviews with gallerists and art dealers from around the world.